ioos/marine_life_data_network/README.md

 For a list of commonly used acronyms you may come across in this repository, please see the [glossary](https://github.com/ioos/marine_life_data_network/blob/main/glossary.md).

-If you have questions about this repository, the Animal Telemetry Network (ATN), or Marine Biodiversity Observation Network (MBON) that are not answered here in the readme or in the contributing guide, you can send an email to us.mbon@noaa.gov or atndac@listserver.mbari.org.
+If you have questions about this repository, the Animal Telemetry Network (ATN), or Marine Biodiversity Observation Network (MBON) that are not answered here in the readme or in the contributing guide, please [raise an issue](https://github.com/ioos/marine_life_data_network/issues/new?template=user_request.yml).

 ## How to Contribute
 If you would like to contribute to the IOOS Marine Life Data Network, please see the [contributing guide](https://github.com/ioos/marine_life_data_network/blob/main/contributing.md).